Book tickets for these shows now

 A DOLL’S HOUSE, PART 2 by Red Turnip Theater

 Red Turnip’s “A Doll’s House, Part 2” marks the directorial debut of Cris Villonco and Menchu Lauchengco-Yulo’s first collaboration with the group as the protagonist Nora.
-The play, written almost 140 years after its original, Nora is back.
 It’s been 15 years since she slammed the door shut on her family and the life she once knew.
 Now a successful author of feminist literature, Nora returns with a task to accomplish: a divorce, for without it she is ruined.
 She now faces a series of loaded intimate and philosophical confrontations and recriminations from her former housekeeper, her daughter, and her (possible) ex-husband.
 And with this, questions of freedom, marriage, and family come into play in this 90-minute intermissionless dramedy.

 *Compiled by Elka Requinta